 At first Chian was undecided about taking me to Bimmah Sinkhole.
-A popular tourist attraction due to its arresting aqua green water, Bimmah Sinkhole was within day trip distance from Muscat, a drive along the Omani coast that she had already done several times by then.
+A popular tourist attraction due to its arresting aqua green water, Bimmah Sinkhole was within day trip distance from Muscat, along the Omani coast.
+But it was a drive that she had already done many times by then.

 - Dagmar Beach